puyanguvic/semenatic_routing_and_load_balance/ase_semantic_router.md

 # ASE Semantic Router

-## Abstract

-This document defines the architectural boundary, data model, interface contract, and initial scope of ASE Semantic Router.
-The semantic router selects a legal capability path and target pool for each LLM request according to request meaning, capability constraints, governance policy, and session context, then emits a `RouteDecision` contract for ASE LLM Load Balancer.
-The document also defines the separation between semantic route selection and endpoint-level scheduling so that routing remains policy-aware, explainable, and operationally auditable.

 ## Introduction

-In the ASE inference network, semantic routing and load balancing are separate control-plane decisions.
+In the inference network, semantic routing and load balancing are separate control-plane decisions.
 Semantic routing determines which capability path, model family, or target pool is eligible to serve a request according to request meaning, declared constraints, and governance policy.
 Load balancing determines which healthy backend endpoint inside that selected pool should execute the request.
 The semantic router therefore operates on normalized request context rather than on transport metadata alone, and it MUST produce a route decision that remains explainable to operators and auditable by policy systems.

 Traditional API routing and static model pinning are insufficient for this workload.
 LLM requests frequently encode capability requirements implicitly in prompt content, may require different modalities or reasoning depth, and may be constrained by tenant, privacy, or compliance rules before any model invocation is allowed.
 If capability-path selection and backend instance scheduling are mixed together, the system loses ownership boundaries, weakens debuggability, and makes policy review harder.
 ASE Semantic Router addresses this by selecting a legal route class and target pool first, then handing an enriched request and a stable `RouteDecision` contract to ASE LLM Load Balancer for endpoint scheduling.